gi-ev/LNI-proceedings/README.md

 2. Submit `proceedings.pdf` and `LNI-Cover-Vorlage.ppt` (see step 4 above) to the GI for approval.
 3. After the approval, submit to the printing service.

+You can leave the crop margins on here.

 ### Submitting to the Digitale Bibliothek der GI

+1. Crop `proceedings.pdf` with following margins:
+  - top + bottom: 31mm
+  - left + right: 27mm
-1. Request DOI prefix from GI
+2. Request DOI prefix from GI
-2. Adapt BAND_TITEL, HRSG, LNI, DOI, ISSN, ISBN, YEAR, DATE and LOCATION in `metaExtract.py` according to your conference
+3. Adapt BAND_TITEL, HRSG, LNI, DOI, ISSN, ISBN, YEAR, DATE and LOCATION in `metaExtract.py` according to your conference
-3. Copy the `proceedings.csv` created by `make-proceedings` to the `meta-extract` directory.
+4. Copy the `proceedings.csv` created by `make-proceedings` to the `meta-extract` directory.
-4. Fill the `ws.csv` according to your conference.
+5. Fill the `ws.csv` according to your conference.
-5. Fill the `papers.csv` with the meta data required (Build ID,Paper ID,Workshop ID,Autoren,Titel,Sprache,Keywords,Abstract).
+6. Fill the `papers.csv` with the meta data required (Build ID,Paper ID,Workshop ID,Autoren,Titel,Sprache,Keywords,Abstract).
    Instead of creating this file separately, it is helpful to keep track of your papers in a spreadsheet, including additional data such as status, problems, rights forms etc. and export the required meta data as CSV from this spreadsheet.
-6. Run `python metaExtract.py papers.csv ws.csv proceedings.csv` in the `meta-extract` directory.
+7. Run `python metaExtract.py papers.csv ws.csv proceedings.csv` in the `meta-extract` directory.
    This creates `meta-extract.csv` for submission to GI.
-7. Cd into `slicing` directory and copy your `proceedings.pdf` and `proceedings.csv` here.
+8. Cd into `slicing` directory and copy your `proceedings.pdf` and `proceedings.csv` here.
-8. Run `python slicing.py proceedings.pdf proceedings.csv`.
+9. Run `python slicing.py proceedings.pdf proceedings.csv`.
 This requires pdftk to be installed (cf. System setup section).
-The script cuts the proceedings.pdf into separate pdfs, one per paper, according to the page numbers from proceedings.csv.
+   The script cuts the proceedings.pdf into separate pdfs, one per paper, according to the page numbers from `proceedings.csv`.
    The separate pdfs are placed in the `parts` directory and named according to their build ids.
-9. Submit the `meta-extract.csv` and the PDFs in the `parts` directory to GI.
+10. Submit the `meta-extract.csv` and the PDFs in the `parts` directory to GI.

 ## FAQ